 The 80's broadcasts flocked.
 A Yugoslav station called "Ventilator 202" broadcast 150 programs between 1983 and 1986.
 It became a practical way of sharing computer programs, educational tools, encyclopedias and even flight simulators.

 The radio speaker Zoran Modli he informed the technicians of Radio Belgrade that only "hisses and growls" would be heard in the minutes of the broadcast.
 A disconcerting statement for anyone who had no knowledge of what was going on.

 A 40x80 pixel "poster"

 Vintage premise: The first video game broadcast on the radio comes from Radio West in the UK.
 A 40-by-80-pixel black and white image of Charlie's Angels star Cheryl Ladd.

 Joe Tozer, the host of the show, said of that event: “The evening was quite exciting.
 I had written the Cheryl Ladd graphic code myself, as it was small and could easily be encoded for both the BBC and the ZX81 Micros, and it seemed really amazing to have images broadcast over the radio.
 I think we did a couple of unannounced test broadcasts, and surprisingly we found that it worked better in AM than in FM.
-The night the recorded program came out, everything worked fine.
+The night the recorded program came out everything worked out fine.
 And here she is on the screen: Cheryl Ladd in glorious 40x80 pixel black and white Teletext style. "

 From that event a show called “Datarama” was born, which made video game broadcasts on the radio regular.